IfnotFr/eloquent-vuex-js/README.md

 ## Quick start

-Configure your Laravel Echo driver, and add the plugin into your Vuex store :
+Configure your laravel echo driver, and add the plugin into your vuex store :

 ```js
 import cars from './modules/cars' // Import a example module used for the demo